uberger500/comp20-team26/README.md

 3. Chat with others on your flight (or send emails/SMS for the requirement).
 4. Data storage in the clouds for all your past flights, miles traveled, etc connected to your login account.
 5. Reporting with charts and graphs; charts about your flyer history and trivia.game scores.
-6. Geolocation for detecting flights around you
+6. Geolocation for detecting airport
 7. Front-end framework

 ### 5. Data
 * Trivia/facts collected from http://www.50states.com/facts/ .
 Flight info (location, speed, altitude, etc) from http://www.wolframalpha.com/ api.
-Airplane info from http://www.http://flightaware.com/ api.
+Airplane info from http://www.flightaware.com/ api.
 The flight number and sometimes geolocation of the user is collected.
 The flights flown by a user will be stored as data connected to their login account.

 ### 6. Algorithms & special techniques necessary
 * Techniques involving google maps API like drawing polylines of flight paths, identifying which state the user is above according to longitude and latitude to determine the facts/trivia to be shown.